I am a

 Study arts at Griffith

 You’ll gain the understanding, insight and skills to find and communicate creative solutions to contemporary challenges.

-Arts offers you the flexibility to choose from a variety of majors and the freedom to combine any two:
+Arts offers you the flexibility to choose from a variety of majors and minors with the freedom to create a bespoke skillset.

 - Creative Writing

 - Criminal Justice (Mt Gravatt and Gold Coast only)

 - Islam-West Relations